 Take potassium and magnesium supplements right after meals or with food.
-Follow the label directions on how often to take it.
-The number of doses you take each day, the time allowed between doses, and how long you need to take it will depend on the type of medication prescribed, as well as your condition.
+Follow the label on how often to take it.
+The number of doses you take each day, the time between doses, and how long you take it will depend on which medicines you were prescribed and your condition.

 What Are the Side Effects of Potassium and Magnesium Supplements?

 Possible side effects of potassium and magnesium supplements include:

 Nausea, vomiting, diarrhea, and abdominal discomfort.
 If these side effects continue, call your doctor.
 If you take controlled-release tablets or capsules and have severe vomiting, vomit blood, or have abdominal pain or swelling, stop taking the medication and call your doctor right away.